 Learning about our limbs

-Our work, published in Current Biology, gives new support for the idea that twitching contributes to the process through which we learn about our limbs and how to control them.
+Our work, published in Current Biology in 2014, gave support for the idea that twitching contributes to the process through which we learn about our limbs and how to control them.
 They may even help us understand if and how twitching affects our sensory and motor systems across the lifespan as our bodies grow, as we gain and lose weight, and as we recover from disease or injury.

 Over the last decade, scientists have made great strides in understanding how the brain responds to sensory information flowing back from twitching limbs.
 Whereas it was once assumed that the brain blocks this sensory feedback, it is now known that the hundreds of thousands of twitches produced each day by a sleeping rat pup trigger similar quantities of brain activity.